It easy to understand that the idea of having a children’s book ghostwritten can be nerve-wrecking. You’ll no doubt have a number of questions:

-If a client is going the self-publishing route, there’s more flexibility.
+If a client is going the self-publishing route, there’s a bit more flexibility.
 This does not mean you can produce a substandard product.
-It means for example, if you want a picture book of around 1500 words, it’s your prerogative.
+It means for example, if you want a picture book of around 1200 words, it’s your prerogative.

 I’ve had a client who said he was self-publishing, but after the story was complete, decided to submit it to publishers.

 The problem is the word count was too long for a picture book and too short for a chapter book.
 These are the types of hiccups that can arise when the client isn’t sure what he wants.

 Once the initial payment to begin is received, I start writing the story based on the information I have.

 I keep the client in the loop by sending drafts of the story as I go along.
 As I send the story, I wait for the client’s input.
 If it’s good to go, I move forward.
 If changes are requested, I make the changes.

 When the client requests changes, if they are completely inappropriate for the genre, age group, or other, I’ll bring it to his attention and suggest the changes be re-thought.